omeka/plugin-SimpleContactForm/README.md

 Unzip [Simple Contact] into the plugin directory, rename the folder "SimpleContact" if needed, then install it from the settings panel.

+Upgrade from prior than 0.6:
-Upgrade to 0.6: unzip it in a separate folder and keep "SimpleContactForm" folder until end of installation, then uninstall and remove it.
+unzip it in a separate folder and keep "SimpleContactForm" folder until end of installation, then uninstall and remove it.
 Config is automatically updated.

 Usage